Download a printable map and see Georgia's trout streams listed by county.

 Trout Fishing Hours

-- Fishing 24 hours a day is allowed on year-round trout streams, except those in the paragraph below, and on all impoundments on trout streams, except Dockery and Rock Creek lakes.
+- Fishing 24 hours a day is allowed on year-round trout streams, except those in the paragraph below.

 - Fishing hours on the Chattahoochee River from from Buford dam to Peachtree Creek, the Conasauga River watershed upstream of the Georgia-Tennessee state line, and Smith Creek downstream of Unicoi dam are from 30 minutes before sunrise until 30 minutes after sunset.
 Night fishing is not allowed.